deedy5/ddgs/README.md

         region: us-en, uk-en, ru-ru, etc. Defaults to us-en.
         safesearch: on, moderate, off.
 Defaults to "moderate".
         timelimit: d, w, m, y.
 Defaults to None.
-        num_results: number of results.
+        max_results: maximum number of results.
 Defaults to 10.
         page: page of results.
 Defaults to 1.
         backend: A single or list of backends.
 Defaults to "auto".